Built on the HARP Specification

 AI Agent acts

-An AI coding agent in your IDE produces a sensitive command — a file mutation, a shell execution, a deployment.
+An AI agent in your environment produces a sensitive command — a file mutation, a shell execution, a deployment.

 02